ANG13/SMSProMyoT1/README.md

 ## Requirements
 In order to create a `SMS-ProMyoT1.seq` file you will need:
 *  **PULSEQ**:  **Pulseq** package available at: https://github.com/pulseq/pulseq or for python: https://github.com/imr-framework/pypulseq
+*  **Inversion Pulse**: According with  https://github.com/ANG13/ProMyoT1, files in mr+ folder should be added Pulseq mr+ folder.
 *   **VERSE Optimization**:
 	* **VERSE** [[3]](#references)  package available at: https://github.com/mriphysics/verse-mb